updated 28 February 2020

 The language of the agreement . . . expressly obligated the parties to pay for a trade school, vocational school, college or university education for the children of the parties.
 The language of the agreement is thus similarly distinguishable from the express judicial reservation of the issue of the parties' obligation presented in Petersen.

 In short, the parties entered into a settlement agreement obligating them to pay for a trade school, vocational school, college or university education for their children, with the extent of the parties' obligation to be based upon their then respective financial conditions.
 Under the circumstances, the holding in Petersen [ ] does not preclude the circuit court from ordering a parent to reimburse the other parent for college expenses allegedly paid prior to the date the petition is filed, even where the parties' judgment for dissolution does not order a specific dollar amount or percentage to be paid but leaves the amount to be determined at a later date.

 In re: Marriage of Donnelly, 2015 IL App.
 (1st) 142619.

 So, there you have it: if the MSA is silent or expressly reserves the issue, there can be no retroactive recovery of college expenses because college expenses are a form of child support and there can be no retroactive modification of child support.
 If the MSA mentions the obligation to contribute to college -- even if it doesn't define who has to pay how much -- that's a contract and contracts can be enforced retroactively.

 Beatrice held up the "no-retroactive-relief-beyond-the-date-of-filing" defense.
-The court made short shrift of Beatrice's argument:
+The court made short work of Beatrice's argument, saying: